lafvintech/Basic-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/2_button&led.rst

 ^^^^^^^
 This project is designed to learn to control an LED with a push button switch.
 First, we need to read the state of the switch and then decide whether the LED is turned on or not based on it.
-Move the program folder “Super_Starter _Kit_for_ESP32_S3/Python/Python_Codes” to disk(D) in advance with the path of “ D:/Micropython_Codes”.
+Move the program folder “Basic_Starter _Kit_for_ESP32_S3/Python/Python_Codes” to disk(D) in advance with the path of “ D:/Micropython_Codes”.
 Open “Thonny”，click “This computer” >> “D:” >> “Micropython _Codes” >> “02.1_ButtonAndLed” and double click “ButtonAndLed.py”.